mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_local_minimum/local-minimum-resolver.md

 :octicons-alert-16: While [frame scans](../../terminology/ion-mobility-terminology.md#accumulations-mobility-scans-and-frames) are examined over the RT dimension, [mobility scans](../../terminology/ion-mobility-terminology.md#accumulations-mobility-scans-and-frames) are examined over the IM dimension.
 Therefore, this parameter might need to be adjested accordingly when [resolving the ion mobility dimension](#resolving-the-ion-mobility-dimension).

 #### **Min ratio of peak top/edge**
-Minimum ratio between the highest and lowest point of a peak.
-The lowest peak's data point has to be X times less intense than the peak apex for the feature to be retained.
-This parameter mainly affects low intensity and not-baseline-resolved signals and helps reducing the detection of false peaks when the exaimend trace (EIC or _mobilogram_) is not smooth.
+Minimum ratio between the intensity of the highest (apex) and side (left and right 'edges') points of a peak, to retain it as a feature.
+The peak edges have to be X times less intense than the peak apex for the feature to be retained.
+The purpose of this parameter is to reduce the detection of false local minima when the exaimend trace (EIC or _mobilogram_) is not smooth.
+In general, this mainly affects low intensity and not-baseline-resolved signals

 :octicons-light-bulb-16: **Tip**.
 This parameter can best be optimized using the _Show preview_ option.
 We recommend values between 1.7 (not baseline separated) and 2 to start the optimisation.